flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 - "type"
 - "location"
 - "kind"
+- "state"
+- "emailAccountAdmins"
+- "emailAddresses"
+- "disabledAlerts"
+- "retentionDays"
+- "storageAccountAccessKey"
+- "storageEndpoint"
+- "useServerDefault"

 ## Implementation Notes
-- The Azure SQL Database Plugin makes no attempt to support non-Azure resources. (i.e. Allow the passing the RightScale or other resources as arguments to an ALB resource.)
+- The Azure SQL Database Plugin makes no attempt to support non-Azure resources. (i.e. Allow the passing the RightScale or other resources as arguments to an SQL resource.)
- - The most common example might be to pass a RightScale instance to attach it to the ALB or similar.
-Support for this functionality will need to be implemented in the application CAT.

 Full list of possible actions can be found on the [Azure SQL Database API Documentation](https://docs.microsoft.com/en-us/rest/api/sql/)
 ## Examples